CMPS2200-Fall2021/recitation-01-template/README.md

 $ git push origin main
 ```

-You'll work with a partner to complete this recitation.
-You will be able to code together in the same `repl.it` instance.
-You can choose whose repl.it instance you will share.
-This person will click the "Share" button in their repl.it instance and email the lab partner.

 ## Turning in your work
+- You may work with a partner to complete this recitation.
 - Only one team member needs to push your completed lab to github.
-- In the README.md file, include the name of the team members.
+- In the README.md file, include the names of the team members.

 ## Comparing search algorithms